USS Witter: The northern Solomons

 In mid-month, however, the destroyer escort left New Guinea for the northern Solomons.
 She departed Humboldt Bay on 15 July 1944 and, after a brief stop at Cape Cretin, arrived in the northern Solomons at Empress Augusta Bay, Bougainville, on 18 July.
 On 20 July, she departed Empress Augusta Bay and, that same afternoon, arrived in the Treasury Islands subgroup.
 For almost three weeks, she remained in the vicinity of Blanche Harbor in the Treasuries, conducting anti-aircraft and anti-submarine warfare exercises.

-Between 9 and 12 August 1944, she voyaged back to New Guinea, stopping at Finschhaven and Langemak Bay before returning to Blanche Harbor on the 12 August and resuming her exercise schedule in the Treasuries.
+Between 9 and 12 August 1944, she voyaged back to New Guinea, stopping at Finschhaven and Langemak Bay before returning to Blanche Harbor on 12 August and resuming her exercise schedule in the Treasuries.
 On 21 August, she began a move farther north in the Solomons, arriving in the Green Islands subgroup that same day.
 Three days later, she moved on again, this time to Manus in the Admiralty Islands where she stopped overnight on 26–27 August.
 On the latter day, the warship made the brief voyage from Manus to Emirau Island.
 She remained there for almost a month, putting to sea only once during that period, between 19 and 22 September, to rescue the crew of a downed PBJ (the Navy version of the Army's B-25 Mitchell bomber).